The best road poems selected by Dr Oliver Tearle

 England up to now without knowing it could perhaps be ravaged and I

+could and perhaps would do nothing to prevent it.
 The war was three weeks old, and for the first time Thomas had

 imagined his countrymen fighting abroad, under the same moon as he.
 He